-In 2023, Romania had 544 hospitals.
-While rural medical facilities provide basic and emergency care. municipal and district ones provide а full range of services such as specialized disciplines like oncology and neurosurgery.
+In 2023.
+Romania had 544 hospitals.
+While rural medical facilities provide basic and emergency care. municipal and district provide a full ones range of services such as specialized disciplines like oncology and neurosurgery.
 Private clinics offer exceptional care to the wealthy.
 Some urban physicians make house calls, while rural doctors typically administer care throughout an entire region.

 Healthcare Challenges: Romania's healthcare system suffers from insufficient funding.
 Many urban hospitals are dilapidated and overcrowded, while rural facilities are ill-equipped and understaffed.
 In addition, corruption permeates the industry.
-Bribery is commonplace, both by doctors hoping to secure jobs and bν patients wishina receive to preferential treatment.
+Bribery is commonplace, both by doctors hoping to secure jobs and bν patients wishina receive preferential treatment.
 Although most medical procedures are free under the NHIF.
 Romanians must pay out-of-pocket for some services like lab tests and X-rays.
-According to a 2023 report, 5.2% of Romanians reported having unmet medical care needs due to costs, travel, or wait times.
-This rate is higher than the EU average of 2.4%.
+According to a 2024 report, 1.5% of Romanians reported having unmet medical care needs due to costs, travel, or wait times.
+This rate is slightly less than the EU average of 2.2%.